The JET Program

 How to Apply

-Please visit here to begin your application.
+Please visit Official Embassy of Japan’s JET Program Website to begin your application.
 The new application usually becomes available online annually in October.
-Prospective applicants who become interested in the program before the current year applications are available are encouraged to get ahead by gathering supplemental application materials.
+Prospective applicants who become interested in the Program before the application is available are encouraged to get ahead by gathering supplemental application materials.

 The following timetable is for general reference.
 Be sure to get exact dates for the JET year for which you are applying.